 When they think a child might have SMA, doctors may order:

-genetic testing: This is the most common way to test for SMA.
+- genetic testing: This is the most common way to test for SMA.
 Testing checks for a deletion or variation in the SMN1 gene.

 - a muscle biopsy: This is when doctors take a small sample of muscle to check under a microscope.

 How Is SMA Treated?